 After serving two short terms in Sacramento, he ran for and won the Bakersfield area congressional seat.
 His was an easy Republican victory in a cycle dominated by Democrats.

 He began to bond with his new members by exercising with them and turning his office into a clubhouse.

 Seen as a great fundraiser, he raised lots of cash for Republican House candidates and ended up being elected as the majority whip.

 So his rise to political fame and greatness was aided and abetted by a lottery win that enabled him to go on and choose the career he wanted.
 While you may not agree with McCarthy’s politics, you can’t deny that the money he claimed was used in a good way and helped to start his career.

 Our previous winner Sensenbrenner was already wealthy and had a tight hold of his own family’s finances.
 He played for fun and won and stated that he had no idea how he would spend the money.
 That was some twenty years ago now, and although it was a smaller sum, it still equaled a total that most ordinary people can’t even dream about working for and earning in an entire year.

 As we’ve seen, however, the other two stories showed that the big wins happened when these people were actually in power, and this can create a few ethical and moral problems.

 How should we feel about this?
 It raises a lot of questions and debate about whether or not people who are in such a responsible and public role should be able to play the lottery and win, especially when some of their constituents or people that they represent might be living in poverty or without much money to their name.

-People play the lottery for all sorts of reasons, to better themselves, to make a difference to their own lives or to help others.
-When someone in a position of power wins a lot of money, it can create feelings of unfairness, inequality, and jealousy amongst those who have little to their name.
+People play the lottery for all sorts of reasons, to better themselves, to make a difference in their own lives, or to help others.
+When someone in a position of power wins a lot of money, it can create feelings of unfairness, inequality, and jealousy among those who have little to their name.
 It might be something that is worth reviewing in the months to come.